elango/flutter_social_share_plugin/README.md

 Flutter Plugin for sharing contents to social media.

-You can use it share to Facebook , Instagram , WhatsApp(WhatsAppBusiness) , Twitter, telegram And System Share UI.
+You can use it share to Facebook , Instagram , WhatsApp(WhatsAppBusiness) , Twitter, Telegram,Sms,Mails And System Share UI.
 Support Url and Text.

 support:
- - Android & iOS :  Facebook,WhatsApp(WhatsAppBusiness),Twitter,Instagram,System Share
+ - Android & iOS :  Facebook,WhatsApp(WhatsAppBusiness),Twitter,Instagram,System Share,Sms,Mails

 **Note: This plugin is still under development, and some APIs might not be available yet.
 Feedback and Pull Requests are most welcome!**